-Wiltshire born soprano Siân Dicker is a scholarship student at the Guildhall School of Music & Drama as the recipient of the Charles Pitt Singing Award.
-She is currently studying on the Artist Masters vocal studies course with Marie Vassiliou and Janice Chapman.
-Siân completed the Graduate Certificate year at GSMD gaining a Postgraduate Diploma with Distinction, and prior to this completed her Undergraduate BMus studies at City University London, graduating with First-class Honours.
-She is delighted to be joining the Guildhall School's opera course in September 2018.
+Wiltshire born soprano Siân Dicker is a scholarship student studying on the opera course at the Guildhall School of Music & Drama with Marie Vassiliou and Janice Chapman.
+Siân completed her Masters studies at GSMD with Distinction and prior to this completed her Undergraduate BMus studies at City University London, graduating with First-class Honours.

 Siân is thrilled to have won the International Voice of the Future competition at the Llangollen International Musical Eisteddfod in July 2017, adjudicated by Elin Manahan Thomas and Gareth Jones, as well as the Dunraven Welsh Young Singer of the Year competition in March 2017, adjudicated by David Jackson.
 She was most recently was awarded Nigel Beale first prize at the Hurn Court Opera Singing Competition in July 2018 and was delighted to be awarded second prize at the John Warner Memorial Award for 2018.
-Siân has recently sung in Masterclasses with Dame Felicity Lott, Susan Bullock CBE, Graham Johnson OBE, Professor Susan McCulloch and Professor Rudolf Piernay.
-She has recently given recitals at the Barbican Centre, St John's Smith Square, Wigmore Hall, LSO St Luke's, St David's Cathedral and Edington Priory.
+Siân has recently sung in Masterclasses with Dame Ann Murray, Dame Felicity Lott, Susan Bullock CBE and William Bolcom.
+She has recently given recitals at the Barbican Centre, St John's Smith Square, Wigmore Hall, LSO St Luke's, St David's Cathedral and the Machynlleth Festival.

 Siân's studies are generously supported by the Guildhall School Trust, The Altrusa Careers Trust, The Women's Career Foundation and The Sir Richard Stapley Educational Trust.